vectordotdev/gitdocs/docs/using-sources.md

 package.json
 ```

 What will happen when we build this site?
-GitDocs will clone the Node repo behind the scenes, and replace `docs/languages/node.md` with the contents of the repo's `docs` folder (which is the default for `source_root`.)
+GitDocs will clone the Node repo behind the scenes, and replace `docs/languages/node.md` with the contents of the repo's `docs` folder.
 The result will look something like this:

 ```
 docs/